List of birds of Ashmore Reef

 This is a list of the bird species recorded in Ashmore Reef.
-The Territory comprises Ashmore Reef, which includes West, Middle, and East Islands, and two lagoons, and Cartier Reef, which includes Cartier Island.
-The avifauna of Ashmore Reef include a total of 174 species, of which 1 has been introduced by humans.
+The territory comprises Ashmore Reef, which includes West, Middle, and East islands, two lagoons, and Cartier Reef, which includes Cartier Island.
+The avifauna of Ashmore Reef include a 174 species, of which 1 has been introduced by humans.

 This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts in each family account.
 Introduced and accidental species are included in the total counts for Ashmore Reef.

 The following tags have been used to highlight several categories.
 The commonly occurring native species do not fall into any of these categories.